-The Business Manager, the Compliance Officer, relevant Heads of Department (Sports, Rowing, Art, Drama), the Premises Manager, the Science Technicians, the School Nurse and other relevant staff have received training from an accredited IOSH training provider in writing risk assessments, and can provide guidance to other frontline staff who may be required to be involved in writing and maintaining risk assessments.
+The Deputy Head, Head of science and STEAM can provide guidance to other staff who may be required to be involved in writing and maintaining risk assessments.
 Risk assessment will also form part of the overall Health and Safety training given to all staff on an annual basis.